 However, research by Martin and Vanberg (2013) challenge the traditional findings that more parties in a coalition mean more spending.
 In their study of 15 European democracies over 40 years, they show that budgetary rules can “eliminate expansionary pressures on spending”.
 For example, determining from the outset that the budget will be (X dollars) means that if one Ministry wants more money, it has to come out of another Ministry’s budget.
 In terms of winner-take-all vs proportional systems, they conclude:

 “Our results demonstrate that at least for fiscal measures, there is no trade-off involved.
-Appropriate fiscal institutions can lead coalition governments to behave in budget making much as single member governments do. “a
+Appropriate fiscal institutions can lead coalition governments to behave in budget making much as single member governments do. “

 - Despite the findings that countries with proportional representation spend more, there is currently little difference in overall spending between OECD countries using proportional and majoritarian systems.

-- Contrary to the research above, research by Orellana (2014) finds that “countries with more proportional electoral systems and more diverse party systems may actually tend to have lower budget deficits (higher surpluses) than countries with first-past-the-post systems and less diverse party systems.“ Orellana also finds that the projected national debt is 65.7 percent higher in majoritarian countries than in those with fully proportional systems.
+- Orellana (2014) finds that “countries with more proportional electoral systems and more diverse party systems may actually tend to have lower budget deficits (higher surpluses) than countries with first-past-the-post systems and less diverse party systems.“ He finds that the projected national debt is 65.7 percent higher in majoritarian countries than in those with fully proportional systems.

-- Carey and Hix (2010 – London School of Economics) has also suggested the research by Perssons and Tabellini and Clemens and Jackson fails to accurately distinguish between types of electoral systems or degrees of proportionality.
-They produce more nuanced conclusions, finding that “low magnitude” proportional systems (with an average number of seats per region between 5 and 9 – good proportionality but less than fully proportional) did better than both majoritarian and highly proportional systems.
-As they observe:
+- Carey and Hix (2010 – London School of Economics) make the same point about Perssons and Tabellini.
+They find that moderately proportional systems with an average number of seats per region between 5 and 9 did better than both majoritarian and highly proportional systems.

 Birchfield, Vicki and Crepaz, Markus (1998).
 “The Impact of Constitutional Structures and Collective and Competitive Veto Points on Income Inequality in Industrialized Democracies.”
 European Journal of Political Research 34: 175-200.